Lady Capulet

 What does Lady Capulet's call for vengeance reveal about her character?

-Her demand that Romeo be poisoned in Mantua — secretly, by a hired hand — shows a woman capable of strategic, premeditated cruelty.
-The feud is not simply her husband's inheritance; she is its active enforcer.
-Her grief for Tybalt is intense and immediate, where her later grief for her daughter will be muted and self-referential.
-The contrast suggests that Lady Capulet's deepest emotional loyalties run along bloodlines of clan and kin, not the bond between mother and child.
+Her grief for Tybalt is intense and immediate, while her later grief for her daughter will be muted and turned inward.
+The contrast suggests Lady Capulet's deepest loyalties run along bloodlines of clan and kin, not the bond between mother and child.

 Why does Lady Capulet abandon Juliet in Act 3, Scene 5?

-When Juliet pleads with her mother to delay the marriage, Lady Capulet offers a single mild objection to her husband ("You are too hot") and then, when Juliet turns to her, says simply "Do as thou wilt, for I have done with thee."
-The withdrawal is partly fear of her husband, partly genuine alignment with his priorities, and partly an inability to imagine that her daughter's resistance is anything other than petulance.
-Whatever the mix, the consequence is catastrophic: Juliet is left without a single adult ally inside her own household, and the path to the Friar's vial is opened.
+The withdrawal is partly fear of her husband, and partly genuine alignment with his priorities.
+It is also partly an inability to see her daughter's resistance as anything more than petulance.
+Whatever the mix, the consequence is catastrophic.
+Juliet is left without a single adult ally inside her own household, and the path to the Friar's vial is opened.

 How does Lady Capulet differ from her husband?

-Lord Capulet is volatile — capable of warmth, generosity, and explosive rage in roughly equal measure.
-Lady Capulet is cooler, more strategic, more consistently formal.
-Where her husband shouts and threatens, she plots and withdraws.
-They are not opposites so much as complementary instruments of the same patriarchal household: he provides the public force, she provides the private compliance.
+They are not opposites so much as complementary instruments of the same patriarchal household: he supplies the public force, she supplies the private compliance.
 Together they enforce the marriage to Paris with a completeness that leaves Juliet no room to manoeuvre.

 What is the significance of Lady Capulet's age?